cboettig/labnotebook/_posts/2014-05-05-knitr-workflow-challenges.md

 is quite small, separate repositories probably makes more sense here.
-Still, managing the code dependencies in separate repositories requires extra care, as checking out the right version of the focal repository does not guarentee that one will also have the right version of the [pdg_control] repository.
+Still, managing the code dependencies in separate repositories requires extra care, as checking out the right version of the focal repository does not guarantee that one will also have the right version of the [pdg_control] repository.
 Ideally I should note the hash of [pdg_control] on which I depend, and preferably install that package at that hash (easy enough thanks to `devtools`), since depending